About Me

 B.A.
 Wesleyan University

-Dr. Perez-Felkner teaches graduate courses in Student Development Theory, Sociology of Education, Sociology of Higher Education, Higher Education Outcomes Assessment, and Applied Education Policy Analysis.
+Dr. Perez-Felkner has taught graduate courses in Student Development Theory, Sociology of Education, Sociology of Higher Education, Higher Education Outcomes Assessment, and Applied Education Policy Analysis.
 Impressed by the enthusiasm and caliber of FSU students, she has and continues to mentor and support students in collaborative research on higher education pathways to degrees and careers.
 She values the integration of teaching, mentoring, and research.
 Since joining the faculty, she has been a 2015, 2021, and 2022 finalist for the FSU College of Education’s Robert M. Gagne Research Award, and has received FSU’s Transformation through Teaching Award (2014), Hardee Center’s Supervisor/Mentor Award (2016), FSU Graduate Faculty Mentor Award (2019), FSU College of Education’s Graduate Teaching Award (2021), and FSU’s Inclusive Graduate Teaching and Advising Award (2022).

 Email: lperezfelkner at fsu dot edu